lowrycito/handbook/pages/study-manual-general-handbook.md

       * 38.5.3.
 Garments and Temple Clothing for Members Who Have Disabilities or AllergiesThis chapter covers a variety of issues and Church policies.
       * 38.5.4.
 Making Temple ClothingThis chapter covers a variety of issues and Church policies.
       * 38.5.5.
 Wearing the GarmentThis chapter covers a variety of issues and Church policies.
       * 38.5.6.
-Wearing the Garment in the MilitaryThis chapter covers a variety of issues and Church policies.
+Caring for the GarmentThis chapter covers a variety of issues and Church policies.
       * 38.5.7.
+Wearing the Garment in the Military, Fire Service, Law Enforcement, or a Similar AgencyThis chapter covers a variety of issues and Church policies.
+      * 38.5.8.
+Medical Conditions That May Prevent Members from Wearing the GarmentThis chapter covers a variety of issues and Church policies.
+      * 38.5.9.
 Disposing of Garments and Ceremonial Temple ClothingThis chapter covers a variety of issues and Church policies.
-      * 38.5.8.
+      * 38.5.10.
 Temple Burial ClothingThis chapter covers a variety of issues and Church policies.
     * 38.6.
 Policies on Moral Issues

       * 38.6.
 Policies on Moral IssuesThis chapter covers a variety of issues and Church policies.